ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 A GHC plugin can be imported as any other Haskell library in the `build-depends` section of the Cabal file.
 While developing a plugin, one should ensure that the test `hs-srcs-dirs` directory is distinct from that under which the plugin source is defined, so as not to form an import loop.

-With this, we can declare a minimal module that imports the TH helper `inspect` and the plugin as well:
+With this, we can declare a minimal module that imports the TH helper `inspect` and the plugin as well.
+Important to note that `MyPlugin` in the `-fplugin` option is the name of the Cabal _module_ in which GHC will look for the `plugin :: Plugin` value (the entry point to our plugin).

 {% highlight haskell %}
 {-# LANGUAGE TemplateHaskell #-}